Ari-Zerner/blog/content/projects/index.md

   - Built with Python/Flask, Scryfall API, and OpenAI SDK.
 Not yet deployed.

-See more works in progress on my [GitHub](https://github.com/ari-zerner).
+See more works in progress and past projects on my [GitHub](https://github.com/ari-zerner).